Facebook X Instagram Youtube Pinterest TikTok

 virus under a microscope

-To make matters worse, World War I kept many of the doctors and nurses preoccupied.
+To make the global pandemic worse, World War I kept many of the doctors and nurses preoccupied.
 Soldiers fighting in the war took priority over the sick.
 When doctors and nurses started to take care of the sick, they contracted the disease.
 If they didn’t contract the disease, they often found themselves both unprepared and unable to provide assistance.

 Three Waves